Eliefhayek/Project1/README.md

 # Project1
-Please access the master branch to view the project
+Kindly access the master branch to view the project